tobbyxy/temipete.github.io/index.md

   </i></u>
 </h3>

-My research spans using statistics and machine learning to understand biological and genetic data.
-In coming years, I will be proficient at doing this, and it will be the basis of my career.
+My research spans using machine learning to understand genetic data to improve precision medicine.
+I'm currently learning statistics and genetics.
+In coming years, I should find a way to use all three (plus others) to answer interesting statistical genetic questions.
+Then, and only afer then, will I be able to graduate with a PhD.
+I think.

 Here is my <a href="../docs/cv.pdf" target="_blank" rel="noopener noreferrer">cv</a> and a list of <a href="../publications" target="_blank" rel="noopener noreferrer">publications</a> with my name on them.